tuliopaim/TradingChat/README.md

 #### ChatBot

-The ChatBot layer is the WorkerService that consumes the ChatCommand queue and passes it to the `ChatMessageCommandInvoker`, present in the Commands layer.
+The ChatBot layer is the API that consumes the ChatCommand queue and passes it to the `ChatMessageCommandInvoker`, present in the Commands layer.

 #### Commands